 Gray 90 components are paired with Gray 100 backgrounds to make the Gray 100 Theme and Gray 80 components with Gray 90 backgrounds to make the Gray 90 Theme.
-Some components, such as buttons and toggles, share the same colors across both light themes.
+Some components, such as buttons and toggles, share the same colors across both dark themes.

 In some cases, it is helpful to apply light components to dark backgrounds or dark components to light backgrounds.
 This technique is useful to focus attention or create visual tension.